-4 If the Chief Executive is absent powers delegated to them may be exercised by the nominated officer(s) acting in their absence after taking appropriate financial advice, two directors will be required to ratify any decisions within the Chief Executive's thresholds.
-Delegated matter Delegated limit Delegated to4 £5,000 up to £40,000 Divisional Manager or Head of Department Up to £5,000 Budget holder 5.
-Capital expenditure · · Requisitioning items / services against capital budget Over £500,000 Board of Directors (minute approval) £250,000 up to £500,000 Chief Executive and Director of Finance £25,000 up to £250,000 Director of Finance or Director of Operations Up to £25,000 Director of Finance or project sponsor or delegated nominee 6.
-Quotation, tendering and contract proc - a.
-Quotations: Obtaining a minimum of 3 written quotations for goods / services £5,000 up to £40,000 including VAT Head of Estates & Facilities or Head of Head of Procurement b.
-Competitive tenders: Obtaining a minimum of 3 written competitive tenders for goods / services (in compliance with EC directives as appropriate) Over £40,000 including VAT Head of Estates & Facilities or Head of Procurement c.
-Waiving requirements for tenders, subject to full compliance with standing orders: Tenders £40,000 up to £189,330 (excluding VAT) The Director of Finance in the first instance.
-Should the Director of Finance be absent for an extended period of time; or absent when an urgent requirement occurs relating to either service continuity or patient care; any Executive Director will have delegated authority to authorise the use of a waiver d.
-Waiving requirements for quotes, subject to full compliance with standing orders: Quotations £5,000 up to £40,000 including VAT The Director of Finance in the first instance.
-Should the Director of Finance be absent for an extended period of time; or absent when an urgent requirement occurs relating to either service continuity or patient care; any Executive Director will have delegated authority to authorise the use of a waiver 7.
+3 If the Chief Executive is absent powers delegated to them may be exercised by the nominated officer(s) acting in their absence after taking appropriate financial advice, two directors will be required to ratify any decisions within the Chief Executive's thresholds.

+Delegated matter Delegated limit Delegated to 3 E. Conital expanditure Up to £5,000 Budget holder 5.
+Capital expenditure Requisitioning items / services against capital budget Over £500,000 Board of Directors (minute approval) £250,000 up to £500,000 Chief Executive and Chief Finance Officer £25,000 up to £250,000 Chief Finance Officer or Director of Operations Up to £25,000 Chief Finance Officer or project sponsor or delegated nominee 6.
+Quotation, tendering and contract proc edures a.
+Quotations: Obtaining a minimum of 3 written quotations for goods / services £5,000 up to £40,000 including VAT Head of Procurement b.
+Competitive tenders: Obtaining a minimum of 3 written competitive tenders for goods / services (in compliance with EC directives as appropriate) Over £40,000 including VAT Head of Procurement c.
+Waiving requirements for tenders, subject to full compliance with standing orders: Tenders £40,000 up to £189,330 (excluding VAT) The Chief Finance Officer in the first instance.
+Should the Chief Finance Officer be absent for an extended period of time; or absent when an urgent requirement occurs relating to either service continuity or patient care; any Executive Director will have delegated authority to authorise the use of a waiver d.
+Waiving requirements for quotes, subject to full compliance with standing orders: Quotations £5,000 up to £40,000 including VAT The Chief Finance Officer in the first instance.
+Should the Chief Finance Officer be absent for an extended period of time; or absent when an urgent requirement occurs relating to either service continuity or patient care; any Executive Director will have delegated authority to authorise the use of a waiver 7.
 Funds held on trust a.
-Expenditure authorisation (per request) - General Purpose Fund £40,001 and above Director of Nursing & Midwifery or Deputy Director of Finance plus Director of Finance plus Charitable Funds Committee £20,001 up to £40,000 Director of Nursing & Midwifery or Deputy Director of Finance plus Director of Finance
+Expenditure authorisation (per request) - General Purpose Fund £40,001 and above Chief Nurse and Midwife or Deputy Chief Finance Officer plus Chief Finance Officer plus Charitable Funds Committee £20,001 up to £40,000 Chief Nurse and Midwife or Deputy Chief Finance Officer plus Chief Finance Officer Up to £20,000 Chief Nurse and Midwife or Deputy Chief Finance Officer